fike/packer-images/docker/atlas/description_version.md

-* Updated to Jessie 8.7
+* Upgrade Docker Engine to 1.13 version.